em1lyw4ng/em1lyw4ng/README.md

 -->
 i'm a soon-to-be computer science graduate, currently based out of los angeles-ish and born in new york city-ish.

-most of my experience is with mobile development (iOS specifically), but i'm looking to branch out 🏕.
+most of my experience is with mobile development (iOS specifically), but i'm looking to branch out into different roles and domains 🏕.

 i like to crochet, hang out with my cat, spend some time outdoors, or watch a lot of food-related content.